SinersSins/SinersSins/README.md

 ---

 ## 🌟 About Me
 I'm a **Physics Post Graduate** and a passionate **MERN Stack Developer**.
 I love solving problems, building intuitive user interfaces, and working on innovative projects.
+My focus is on JavaScript and building efficient, scalable solutions.